-Andrea Davis is Assistant Professor of History and Digital Humanities Director at Arkansas State University, where she researchers the memory cultures and urban social movements of 20th-century Spain.
-In addition to her work at the University, Andrea directs the cross-institutional collaboration Memory and History: Transforming the Narrative of the Spanish Civil War Memory Project: Audiovisual Archive of the Francoist Repression and the incoming General Editor for the journal of the Association for Spanish and Portuguese Historical Studies, Bulletin for Spanish and Portuguese Historical Studies, where she recently co-edited and contributed to a Special Issue on Digital Humanities (2018) and Iberian in Entangled and Transnational Contexts (2019).
+- Andrea Davis is Assistant Professor of History and Digital Humanities Director at Arkansas State University, where she researches the memory cultures and urban social movements of 20th-century Spain.
+In addition to her work at the University, Andrea directs the cross-institutional collaboration Memory and History: Transforming the Narrative of the Spanish Civil War and Francoist Dictatorship and serves as the General Editor for the open-access peer-reviewed journal of the Association for Spanish and Portuguese Historical Studies, Bulletin for Spanish and Portuguese Historical Studies, where she has co-edited Special Issues on Digital Humanities (2018) and Iberian in Entangled and Transnational Contexts (2019).

 Ph.D., Modern European History, UC San Diego, 2014.